rm-kara/Ford-Used-Car-Predictions/README.md

 * [Resources](#resources)

 ## Project Overview
-In this project I analyzed a data set that deals with the **treatment costs of various patients**.
+In this project I worked with a data set that contains roughly **370000 used cars from Ebay-Kleinanzeigen**.
+I decided to focus on the **Ford** brand, the reduced data set contains roughly **25500 Ford used cars**.
 The data was cleaned using **Pandas** and **Numpy**, visualizations were developed with **Seaborn** and **Matplotlib**.
-Transformational steps such as encoding categorical- and numerical variables were implemented by using Scikit-learn's **Pipeline** module.
+Transformational steps such as encoding categorical- and numerical variables were implemented by using Scikit-learn's **Pipeline, OneHotEncoder, SimpleImputer and ColumnsTransformer** module.
-Different models were then compared and their performance evaluated using **cross-validation**.
-Finally, the best model was selected and optimized using **GridSearchCV**.
+Finally, an **XGBRegressor** model was applied to predict used car prices of Ford cars.

 ## Getting Started